jeremyrncp/apirestsymfony/README.md

 - JMS serializer for serialisation

-This project is deployed in Heroku with this command :
+This project is deployed in PlatformSH, after add your PlatformSh branch, with this command :
-- heroku create
-- heroku config:set SYMFONY_ENV=prod
-- heroku push <branch-name>:master
+- git push platform master
-- heroku open